Download the SEC Campus map here:

 Southend is fairly close to London and its airports, but also has its own airport, now known as "London Southend", just a few minutes from the Festival location by train taxi or car.You can find out more about available flights here.

 The Festival is taking place in the middle of Southend which is busy and some areas are pedestrian only, no parking and/ or one-way.
 The College does have parking nearby to it (some is underneath the college) but you do have to pay.
-Prices vary but there are some 24 hour car parks.
+Prices vary and there are some 24 hour car parks.
 You can look up a map of the council car parks and prices etc here.
 The closest ones are the Central station at weekends (there may be space early on), Warrior Square (further but large), and Clarence Rd.
 The one way system is complex so please use a satnav!

 Bike and foot: